saltstack/salt/doc/ref/states/highstate.rst

 the Salt Master.
 A module named ``edit.vim`` is a reference to the SLS file ``salt://edit/vim.sls``.

-.. _states-highstate-id-declaration:
+.. _id-declaration:

 ID declaration
 --------------

 Defines an individual highstate component.
-Always references a value of a dictionary containing keys referencing :term:`state declarations
+Always references a value of a dictionary containing keys referencing :ref:`state-declaration` and :ref:`requisite-declaration`.
+Can be overridden by a :ref:`name-declaration` or a :ref:`names-declaration`.
-<state declaration>` and :term:`requisite declarations <requisite
-declaration>`.
-Can be overridden by a :term:`name declaration` or a :term:`names declaration`.

-Occurs on the top level or under the :term:`extend declaration`.
+Occurs on the top level or under the :ref:`extend-declaration`.

 Must be unique across entire state tree.
 If the same ID declaration is used twice, only the first one matched will be used.
 All subsequent